yashsinha1611/sfdocs_Build_AI/docs/Tracing/python/python_on_instance.md

    ```

-**Add the following entries in the app.py file.**
+**Add the following entries in the `app.py` file.**

-  1. Add the import statement.
+  1. Add the following import statements.
      ```
      from elasticapm.contrib.flask import ElasticAPM
      from sf_apm_lib.snappyflow import Snappyflow
      import os
      ```

-   2. Add the following source code to integrate the Flask application to the SnappyFlow.
+   2. Add the following source code to integrate a **Flask** application to the SnappyFlow.

       ```
       sf = Snappyflow()